How to Elope in a National Park

 International applications are frequent.
 So don’t let that deter you if you’re an international client coming to the US!

 You’ll have to decide on a ceremony location within the Park—apply for it—and wait to hear if the ceremony location is available for your date.
-I’d be happy to give my recommendations if you’re not certain of a good location.
+We’d be happy to give our recommendations if you’re not certain of a good location.

 Avoid weekends and major holidays—unless you’re planning during the off-season.

 Look into several parks!
-I have several personal favorites—and hope that you look into a few different places before deciding.
+We have several personal favorites—and hope that you look into a few different places before deciding.

 Plan for less predictable weather!
 Some days have gorgeous sunsets.
 Other days it might be foggy & rainy.
 And while you can plan during the most temperate season, things in nature can go awry.